Everything You Need To Know About LLC Checkbook Control and IRAs

 Greater control and lower expenses.
 Investors who choose to use an LLC over just using a self-directed IRA to purchase an asset have more control over the desired asset.
 Purchases can be made directly by simply writing a check.
 You don’t have to fill out paperwork, get approval from the administrator, or wait for someone else to fund the investment.
 Avoiding transaction and check-writing fees that are typically associated with a self-directed IRA is another way it can reduce costs for investors.

-What Are the Restrictions and Permissions on LLC Checkbook Control?
+What Are the Rules and Restrictions on LLC Checkbook Control IRAs?

-Here are some stipulations to keep in mind when it comes to LLC checkbook control:
+Here are some stipulations to keep in mind when it comes to LLC checkbook IRA rules:

 • Withdrawing funds.
 If you have a self-directed IRA LLC and are over 59 ½ years of age, you can withdraw funds from the IRA at any time without dissolving the LLC to access them.
 IRA distributions will be taxed depending on the type of IRA the LLC is held under (e.g., Traditional versus Roth).